tinygo-org/bluetooth/README.md

 }
 ```

-## Bluetooth Low Energy Server
+## Bluetooth Low Energy Peripheral

-A typical Bluetooth Low Energy Server would be a peripheral like a temperature sensor.
+A typical Bluetooth Low Energy Peripheral would be a temperature sensor or heart rate sensor.

-This example shows a server aka peripheral that advertises itself as being available for connection:
+This example shows a peripheral that advertises itself as being available for connection:

 ```go
 package main